Cisco-Kosha/webex-api-spec/README.md

 ### People

 People are registered users of Webex.
 Use the People API to list, create, update, and delete users.

-Refer to the Webex connector [API specification](openapi.json) for details.

 ## Example Usage